-American Capital had approximately \$19 billion of capital resources under management and over 300 investment professionals as of December 31, 2007.
+American Capital had approximately \$17 billion of assets under management and over 300 investment professionals as of September 30, 2007.
 American Capital's business consists of two primary segments-its middle-market investment portfolio and its global alternative asset management business.
 American Capital, both directly and through its global alternative asset management business, is an investor in management and employee buyouts, private equity buyouts and early stage and mature private and public companies.
-From its initial public offering in 1997 to December 31, 2007, it has invested, directly and through its funds under management, including funds committed but undrawn under credit facilities and equity commitments, approximately \$6 billion in equity securities and approximately \$20 billion in debt securities of middle market companies including approximately \$1 billion in commercial mortgage-backed securities, or CMBS, and approximately \$0.3 billion in collateralized debt obligations, or CDOs.
+From its initial public offering in 1997 to September 30, 2007, it has invested, directly and through its funds under management, including funds committed but undrawn under credit facilities and equity commitments, approximately \$6 billion in equity securities and approximately \$18 billion in debt securities of middle market companies including approximately \$1 billion in commercial mortgage-backed securities, or CMBS, and approximately \$0.3 billion in collateralized debt obligations, or CDOs.

 In September 2007, American Capital hired its eight-member RMBS investment team, led by Mr. Jeffrey, our Chief Investment Officer, in order to pursue various RMBS investment strategies.
-Prior to the hiring of its RMBS investment team, American Capital did not pursue a residential real estate or agency security investment strategy, and therefore, neither our Manager nor American Capital has extensive institutional experience in acquiring or financing agency securities.
-Since October 2007, American Capital has invested approximately \$130 million in a mortgage opportunities fund that is substantially owned by American Capital and managed by American Capital's RMBS investment team.
-This fund invests in RMBS, including agency securities, and will directly compete with us.
-American Capital will agree that so long as the Manager or an affiliate of American Capital continues to manage our company that it will not sponsor an investment vehicle that invests predominantly in whole pool agency securities other than us.
-This restriction would not prevent American Capital or an affiliate of American Capital from investing in or sponsoring an investment vehicle that targets investments in agency securities (as long as that entity also targets investments in other types of investments), and as a result, American Capital or an affiliate of American Capital may compete with us.
+Since October 2007, American Capital has invested approximately \$29 million in an investment vehicle that employs a credit-sensitive RMBS investment strategy and does not target, but may invest in agency securities.
+This investment vehicle is managed by an American Capital affiliate.
+American Capital has agreed that so long as the Manager is an affiliate of American Capital that it will not sponsor another investment vehicle that invests exclusively in whole pool agency securities.
 For so long as Mr. Jeffrey is employed by American Capital, he has agreed with American Capital that investment vehicles managed by PIM will not purchase investments in whole pool agency securities and related derivative securities.

 American Capital has developed an institutionalized approach to its global alternative asset management business through exceptional management, supported by a fully-integrated organization and infrastructure.
 Through the administrative services agreement, our Manager will have access to American Capital's employees, infrastructure, business relationships, management expertise and capital raising capabilities, including its extensive financial reporting operations, dedicated equity and debt capital markets fund raising teams, business development and legal teams.
 Over the years, American Capital has developed comprehensive financial monitoring policies and procedures, which we believe will be beneficial to us as we effectively manage and increase our investment portfolio over time.
-We expect to directly utilize certain key functional teams of American Capital, including (personnel count as of December 31, 2007):
+American Capital's key functional teams are described below (personnel count as of September 30, 2007):